Announcements

 Performance Measures System Open to Generate New Random Samples

-Carriers participating in the Connect America Fund Phase II Auction (CAF II Auction), Alternative Connect America Cost Model II (ACAM II) and Connect America Fund Broadband Loop Support (CAF BLS) programs must obtain new random samples of broadband subscriber locations supported by the Connect America Fund (CAF) for ongoing quarterly network speed and latency testing this year in order to comply with Federal Communications Commission (FCC) performance measures testing requirements.
+Carriers participating in the Connect America Fund Phase II Auction (CAF II Auction)Alternative Connect America Cost Model II (ACAM II) and Connect America Fund Broadband Loop Support (CAF BLS) programs must obtain new random samples of broadband subscriber locations supported by the Connect America Fund (CAF) for ongoing quarterly network speed and latency testing in 2026 in order to comply with Federal Communications Commission (FCC) performance measures testing requirements.
 The USAC Performance Measures Module (PMM), the USAC system that supports the FCC performance measures compliance framework, is ready to generate new samples for carriers in these funds.

-CAF II Auction, ACAM II and CAF BLS carriers just finished their fourth full year of network performance measures testing mandated by the FCC – and just completed their eighth and final quarter of testing with their previous random samples of CAF-supported broadband locations with active subscribers – and must therefore obtain new samples for quarterly testing that starts in the first quarter of 2026.
+CAF II Auction, ACAM II and CAF BLS carriers finished their fourth full year of network performance measures testing mandated by the FCC in 2025 – and completed their eighth and final quarter of testing with their previous random samples of CAF-supported broadband locations with active subscribers – and must therefore obtain new samples for quarterly testing that starts in the first quarter of 2026.
 The FCC requires carriers to obtain new random samples of subscriber locations after two years of network testing.

-USAC strongly encourages carriers to begin this process as soon as possible – starting by updating their broadband deployment data in the High Cost Universal Broadband (HUBB) portal to be as complete and accurate as possible and then uploading their subscriber location data into the PMM and generating new samples.
+USAC strongly encourages carriers to begin this process as soon as possible – starting by updating their broadband deployment data in the High Cost Universal Broadband (HUBB) portal to be as complete and accurate as possible and then uploading their subscriber location data into the PMM and generating new samples

 Read the full announcement here.